riboseinc/jekyll-theme-open-project/CI_OPS.md

 ## Further improvements

-Currently this documentation doesn’t cover these, but guides are available elsewhere:

-- You may want to have separate staging and production branches in your CI configuration.

-- You may want to put CloudFront in front of your S3-hosted site.

 - In the long run it is recommended to avoid maintaining two separate copies of data (e.g., same project data for project site, and one for parent hub site, or reposting posts from project site blogs into hub blog).